 FLORENTINE GIMBERNAT (1805-1885)

-A native of Porto Rico, Gimbernet was a prosperous merchant who came to New York to send his sons to school.
+A native of Puerto Rico, Gimbernet was a prosperous merchant who came to New York to send his sons to school.
 While enrolling his sons, he struck up a conversation with the famous Cuban revolutionist Narciso Lopez whose expeditionary banner became the flag of Cuba.
 The chance meeting resulted in accusations of conspiracy which forced Gimbernat to move his family to New York.
 He was the editor and owner of La Gazetta del Govierno prior to leaving the country.
 His son, Julius Gimbernat was one of the most prominent brokers of the old Gold Exchange.

 AMBROSIO GONZALES (1818-1893)